5.56 vs. 5.7: Can a Pistol Cartridge Compete With a Rifle?

 The 5.7x28 holds more rounds in a more compact magazine, while the 5.56 has more knockdown power.
 The 5.7 is also a pistol round, so you can use it in your concealed carry pistol and protect your home.

-Ammo And Rifle Cost And Availability
+Ammo and Rifle Cost and Availability

 The 5.7x28, on the other hand, is not a typical round found in sporting goods and gun stores.
-We carry it at ammo.com; you can find it here when it's in stock.
+We carry it at Ammo.com.
+You can find it here when it's in stock.
 Despite being a smaller round, 5.7 ammo is more expensive than 5.56 ammo.

-So if you enjoy punching holes in paper for fun, the 5.56 is already looking like the better option!
+If you enjoy punching holes in paper for fun, the 5.56 is already looking like the better option!

-Gun prices are constantly changing, but as of this writing, you can pick up a decent 5.56 AR-15 for $800 - $1,200.
-The starting price for a 5.7 pistol like the Ruger 57 is $900 or $1,200 for an AR.
-If you already own an AR-15, you can purchase a separate 5.7 AR upper, which will reduce the price.
+Gun prices are constantly changing, but as of this writing, you can pick up a decent 5.56 AR-15 for $800 to $1,200.
+The starting price for a 5.7 pistol like the Ruger-5.7 is $900.
+A 5.7 AR costs around $1,200.
+If you already own a 5.56 AR-15, then can save money by purchasing a separate 5.7 AR upper for it.

 If you're only purchasing a firearm based on price and availability, choose the 5.56.
 It's common ammunition at a reasonable price.